-The University of Rhode Island Speech and Hearing Centers, named for Walter J. Beaupre, a founding faculty member, provide comprehensive clinical services, both at the Kingston campus and our Pawtucket facility.
+The URI Speech and Hearing Centers provide comprehensive clinical services, both at the Kingston campus and our Pawtucket facility.
 These centers offer a broad range of speech-language and hearing services to clients of all ages.
 Those accepted for diagnostic and/or therapy services receive treatment from qualified professionals, with the assistance of trained graduate students in speech-language pathology and audiology.

 Modest fees for clinical services are generally reduced for members of the URI Community and are adjusted for others consistent with ability to pay.